jbcirs/rental-wyze-sync/README.md

 - PartitionKey: PMS property name
 - RowKey: PMS System
 - BrandSettings: Is a list of all settings need for a bran to run
-- Location: Will be gps coordinates (future)
+- Location: Gps coordinates need for sunset and sunrise times
 - Active: `true` or `false` flag
 - Locks: Is a list of locks by brand and lock name
-- Lights: Coming soon
+- Lights: A list of smarthings lights.
+You can set to start with sunrise/sunset and/or set a time.
+Can also be set to only during reservations.
 - Thermostats: Coming soon

 Example: